 Everyone’s skin heals differently and most clients develop patchy areas or the appearance of fading after the first treatment.
 It is important to understand that this is a two part process and the second touch up treatment will complete the procedure and, after healing, you will see the finished result.

-Healing time is a standard 7-10 days; brows will appear dark & thick after treatment; after 7 days brows will become 40% lighter and 10-15% thinner.
+Healing time is a standard 7-10 days; brows will appear slightly darker after treatment (you can live your life as normal, just know they will look a little darker than the end result); after 7 days brows will become 40% lighter and 10-15% thinner.

 DAY 1: 30 minutes to 1 hour post procedure, gently cleanse brows with the provided wipes (Golden Brows) to remove the lymph from the skin, pat to dry with a clean paper towel.
 Repeat every one to two hours (do this 4 times the first day if you can.
 If it’s nighttime, do it once or twice)